kimoppalfens/kimoppalfens.github.io/_posts/2017-11-20- CoMGMT usecase - Part 1.md

 ### Verifying CMG Connectivity ###

 Since our clients will use the CMG if they are on "the internet", they will need some form of authentication.
 This is possible in 2 ways.
-Either you can use client certificates, delivered by the PKI infrastructure we already have in place or we can use token-authentication.
+Either you can use client certificates, delivered by the PKI infrastructure we already have in place or we can use Azure AD token-authentication.
 For now, this specific post will focus on using client certificates.
 A follow up post will come later explaining the same process using token authentication.

 There are 2 ways your client will know about the existence of your cloud management gateway.
 They will either receive this information when they are on-premise during a regular policy-request, or you can use a specific command line to (re-)install your client and make it CMG-aware.
 This could be useful if a client has no access to on-premise infrastructure.